User login

 Approved households must recertify every six months.

-2011 Child Care Subsidy Income Guidelines
+Child Care Assistance Income Guidelines

 To request an application or for more information contact:

-Delaware Opportunities Child Care Subsidy Program
+Delaware Opportunities Child Care Assistance Program

 35430 State Hwy.
 10